microsoft/DLWorkspace/src/docker-images/RestfulAPI/README.md

-# README
-* to build restful api docker, a github deployment key is required to be added into this folder, as id_rsa.
-* to use other github repo instead of default MSRCCS repo, please change the url in run.sh and runScheduler.sh.
+# This folder builds the webui docker.

+Gittoken is a private key for the purpose of retrieve github code to build webui docker only.
+The key is not used anywhere else in the docker.